MakiPlace/React-Native-Wingman/index.md

 # Focus on

-{: .fs-4 }
+{: .fs-9 }

-The aim of React Native Wingman is to provide an all-in-one UI kit for creating apps in react native.
-There are many great ui components made by developers all around open source.
-React Native Wingman takes the hassle of assembling these packages together by giving you a ready made kit with consistent api and look and feel.
+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub pages.
-{: .fs-3 .fw-600 }
+{: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/MakiPlace/React-Native-Wingman){: .btn .fs-5 }
+[Get started now](#getting-started){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 }

 ---